 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten-Free Flour Blend – I tested this recipe with the above flour blends.
-Other blends should also work well, but you may need to add more liquid or flour depending on the moisture level of your scone batter.
+- Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1 Blend.
+Other blends should also work well, but you may need to adjust the amount of liquid or flour depending on the moisture level of your scone batter.

 - Baking Powder – Use aluminum-free baking powder.